vidorra/vws/docs/VARIANT_DEPLOYMENT_GUIDE.md

 ## Database Changes Required
 We've added a new `ProductVariant` table to the schema that needs to be deployed to production.

+## Current Status
+Based on the CapRover logs, the old code is still running (using `scrapePrice` instead of `scrapeVariants`).
+The deployment needs to be completed.

 ## Step-by-Step Deployment Process

 ### 1. Commit and Push Code Changes